Parappa is a greedy little bastard.

 eX-Driver

-For those who’ve seen enough of Kousuke Fujishima’s work, there should remain no doubt that the manga artist has a penchant for motor vehicles, be they the custom patrol cars and mopeds employed in You’re Under Arrest or the motorcycles, sidecars, and airplanes seen in Oh My Goddess!
-The six-part OVA series eX-Driver is his most blatant tribute yet to his hobby, featuring cars not only as a motif, but a central plot point as well.
+Kousuke Fujishima may be a manga artist, but he's also a massive geek for motor vehicles, be they the custom patrol cars and mopeds employed in his You're Under Arrest manga or the motorcycles, sidecars, and airplanes seen in his Oh My Goddess! series.
+The six-part OVA series eX-Driver is his most blatant tribute yet to his hobby, as it's about cars in every way possible.

 In eX-Driver’s take on the future, the highways are occupied entirely by automated cars and trucks that transport their passengers with no accidents, no road rage, and no human input.
 This makes it all the more troublesome when the occasional vehicle goes berserk and starts tearing around the road.
 That’s when the eX-Driver unit goes into action, sending the hotheaded Lisa Sakakino (think Natsumi from You’re Under Arrest) and the gentler Lorna Endo (Miyuki to Lisa’s Natsumi) to bring down these rogue vehicles with sensor-blinding paste guns and their skills at driving two of the few old-fashioned, engine-powered cars on the road.

-It almost goes without saying that eX-driver’s most accomplished feature is its attention to automotive detail.
-From the contours of Lisa’s Lancia Stratos to the clever near-future designs of the robot cars, there’s rarely a machine in the series that isn’t rendered with a realistic flourish.
-The first DVD even includes footage of eX-Driver’s creators test-driving vehicles to gauge their sound, handling, and architecture.
-This devotion clearly paid off; as far as car chases go, eX-Driver is gorgeous.
+eX-driver's most accomplished at automotive detail.
+From the contours of Lisa's Lancia Stratos to the clever near-future designs of the robot cars, there's rarely a machine in the series that isn't rendered with a flourish.
+The first DVD even includes footage of eX-Driver's creators test-driving vehicles to gauge their sound, handling, and architecture.
+This devotion clearly paid off; as far as car chases go, eX-Driver delivers.

-However, it’s not nearly as compelling out of the vehicles, as the characters seldom exhibit any unique traits or explore any interesting plot points.
-Runaway vehicle pursuits form the central axes of the first three episodes, and though the writers try to put a spin on each race, it gets tiresome in a hurry.
-The fourth episode introduces Rei Kazama, a buxom eX-Rider (because she chases crazed cars on a motorcycle, you see), but the results are little more than hackneyed fan-service opportunities to embarrass Souichi.
-Even the finale of the series, in which the eX-Drivers face off again an automobile hacker and his band of punks, does little to add intensity.
+Yet there's not much happening beyond the vehicles, as the characters seldom exhibit any unique traits or explore any interesting plot points.
+Runaway robo-car pursuits form the central axes of the first three episodes, and though the writers try to put a spin on each race, it gets tiresome in a hurry.
+The fourth episode introduces Rei Kazama, a buxom eX-Rider (because she chases crazed cars on a motorcycle, you see), but the results are little more than hackneyed opportunities to embarrass Souichi with the sight of a nearly naked woman.
+Even the finale of the series, in which the eX-Drivers face off again an automobile hacker and his band of punks, lacks any real intensity.

-It’s strange that Fujishima’s storytelling should fall so flat, but perhaps that’s due to the limited setting of eX-Driver.
-While the police-oriented You’re Under Arrest always drew upon criminal elements and Oh My Goddess! held a reader’s attention with creative pairings of science and mythology, eX-Driver has little more than car chases, car chases, and a car-and-bike chase or two.
-There’s not much here to work with, and the production crew seems more concerned with mechanical accuracy than characterizations or story.
+It's strange that everything should fall so flat, but perhaps that's due to the limited setting of eX-Driver.
+While the police-oriented You're Under Arrest always drew upon criminal elements and Oh My Goddess! has some creative pairings of science and mythology, eX-Driver has little more than car chases, car chases, and a car-and-bike chase or two.
+There's not much here to work with, and the production crew seems more concerned with mechanical accuracy than characterizations or story.

-Given Fujishima’s past success with lighthearted storytelling, I was actually looking forward to a bit of cute, harmless, and unrealistic fluff with eX-Driver.
-But there’s really nothing beneath the shiny surface and fast cars.
-Much like a brief spin in one of the high-powered roadsters that it stars, eX-Driver is a short, pretty ride to nowhere.
+Given Fujishima's past works, I expected harmless and unrealistic fluff with eX-Driver.
+But I didn't expect something completely devoid of charm and energy.
+There's really nothing beneath the shiny surface and fast cars.
+Much like a brief spin in one of the high-powered roadsters that it stars, eX-Driver is a short, halfway pretty ride to nowhere.

 Format: DVD